hrandhawa17/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

 Takeaways
 .........

-- Prism Pro is our solution to make IT OPS smarter and automated.
+- Prism Ultimate is our solution to being the gap between infrastructure and application and services layers.
 It covers the IT OPS process ranging from intelligent detection to automated remediation.

+- X-FIT is our machine learning engine to support smart IT OPS, including capacity forecasting.

+- X-Play, the IFTTT for the enterprise, is our engine to enable the automation of daily operations tasks, making it so easy that automation can be built by every admin.

+- Prism Ultimate allows the admin to understand the relationship between their applications and infrastructure with broader visibility and intelligent insights learning.

+- X-Play can be used seamlessly with the Application data monitored via Prism Ultimate to build smart automation that can alert and remediate issues both on the infrastructure and on applications